devtut/generate/docs/java/the-java-command-java-and-javaw.md

 ---
-metaTitle: "The Java Command - 'java' and 'javaw'"
+metaTitle: "Java - The Java Command - 'java' and 'javaw'"
 description: "Entry point classes, Running an executable JAR file, Running a Java applications via a main class, Troubleshooting the 'java' command, Running a Java application with library dependencies, Spaces and other special characters in arguments, Java Options"
 ---